Get the tools and training you need to design and operate mission-critical systems with confidence

 Reliability is a shared responsibility

-Achieve your organisation's reliability goals for all of your workloads by starting with the resilient foundation of the Azure cloud platform.
-Design and operate your mission-critical applications with confidence, knowing that you can trust your cloud because Azure prioritises transparency—always keeping you informed and able to act quickly during service issues.
+Achieve your organization's reliability goals for all of your workloads by starting with the resilient foundation of the Azure cloud platform.
+Design and operate your mission-critical applications with confidence, knowing that you can trust your cloud because Azure prioritizes transparency—always keeping you informed and able to act quickly during service issues.

-If you are looking to optimise an existing application on Azure, get started with the Azure Well-Architected Framework, a set of guiding tenets across five core pillars: reliability, security, performance efficiency, cost optimisation and operational excellence.
+If you're looking to optimize an existing application on Azure, get started with the Azure Well-Architected Framework, a set of guiding tenets across five core pillars: reliability, security, performance efficiency, cost optimization, and operational excellence.

 Start with a reliable foundation on Azure infrastructure

-Learn about ongoing Microsoft investments to maintain and improve cloud platform reliability in Azure CTO and Technical Fellow Mark Russinovich's Advancing Reliability blog series, including these four recent topics: network reliability through intelligent software, safe development with AIOps—introducing Gandalf, resiliency threat modelling for large distributed systems and low- and no-impact maintenance.
+Learn about ongoing Microsoft investments to maintain and improve cloud platform reliability in Azure CTO and Technical Fellow Mark Russinovich's Advancing Reliability blog series, including these four recent topics: network reliability through intelligent software, safe development with AIOps—introducing Gandalf, resiliency threat modeling for large distributed systems, and low- and no-impact maintenance.

-The Microsoft network connects more than 60 Azure regions, 220 Azure datacentres, 170 edge sites and over 165,000 miles of terrestrial and subsea fiber worldwide, which connects to the rest of the internet at strategic global edge points of presence.
+The Microsoft network connects more than 60 Azure regions, 200 Azure datacenters, 190 edge sites, and over 175,000 miles of terrestrial and subsea fiber worldwide, which connects to the rest of the internet at strategic global edge points of presence.
 Learn more about Microsoft network reliability in this two-part blog post.

-Find out how Azure service engineering teams use “postmortems” as a tool for better understanding what went wrong, how it went wrong and the customer impact of outages—and get insights into postmortem and resiliency threat modelling processes.
+Find out how Azure service engineering teams use “postmortems” as a tool for better understanding what went wrong, how it went wrong, and the customer impact of outages—and get insights into postmortem and resiliency threat modeling processes.

 Choose the right Azure resilience capabilities for your needs